harvester/docs/docs/install/usb-install.md

 There are a couple of ways to create a USB installation flash drive.
 :::caution

-Your USB device will be erased after creating a bootable device, no matter which tool you use.
-Please make sure all data on your USB device is backed up before creating a bootable device.
+No matter which tool you use, your USB device data is erased after creating a bootable device.
+Please back up all data on your USB device before creating a bootable device.
 :::

 ### rufus